Kundal

 Kundal is a town in Palus Taluka within the Sangli District of southwestern Maharashtra, India.
 It has a population of 18,287 people - 9,432 males and 8,855 females according to the 2011 census.
-Kundal is located 40 km north of the district capital, Sangli and 5km from Palus.
+Kundal is located 40 km north of the district capital, Sangli and 5 km from Palus.

 History

 Kundal was originally the region around Sangli, and was the capital of the Chalukyas.
 Kundal is a historical place; its ancient name was Koundinyapuro.
 The traditions of Kundal are more than 1,600 years old.
 It is believed that Samavsharan of Bhagwan Parsvanath, Mahaveer, and Shrutkevali Poojya Shridhara Muni came to the region and achieved salvation.
 In Kundal, Lord Parsvanath’s idol story is well-known.

 It is said that after a son of a king died from disease, his newly married wife prepared an idol of Parsvanath made of sand.
 The Goddess Padmavati started praying and worshiping it with all her heart.
 Owing to the power of such sincere worship, her husband was resurrected.
 The story of King Satyeshwar and Queen Padmashri of Koundinyapur is based on similar concepts and ideas.

-Kundal was home to freedom fighters such as Krantisigha Nana Patil, Krantiagrani G. D. (Bapu) Lad, Krantiveer Captain Akaram (Dada) Pawar, Krantiveer R. S. (Mama) Pawar, Captain Rambhau Lad,Shri.
+Kundal was home to freedom fighters such as Krantisigha Nana Patil, Krantiagrani G. D. (Bapu) Lad, Krantiveer Captain Akaram (Dada) Pawar, Krantiveer R. S. (Mama) Pawar, Captain Rambhau Lad, Shri.
 Shankar (Anna) Ganu Mali, Khasherao (Aabaa) Pawar, Yashwant (Baba) Pawar, Shankar Jangam and many others.

 Kundal village is also associated with famous and popular Marathi poet and lyricist Gajanan Digambar Madgulkar, popularly known as GaDiMa.
 He resided here during his early days.

 Marathi is the official language in Kundal.
 Kundal is famously known for 100 year-old Maharstra Kusti Maidan start 1922 and an annual Kusti competition.